Profiles of Hispanics at EPA: Rafael DeLeon

 Question: What kind of work do you do at EPA?

-Rafael DeLeon: I am currently the Acting Director of the Office of Site Remediation Enforcement (OSRE) in the Office of Enforcement and Compliance Assurance (OECA).
-Immediately prior to this current job, I served as the Deputy Director for OSRE.
-I also serve as the principal advisor to the Assistant Administrator on all matters relating to civil and administrative enforcement activities in the remediation/cleanup enforcement program.
+Rafael DeLeon: I am currently the Deputy Director of the Office of Site Remediation Enforcement (OSRE) in the Office of Enforcement and Compliance Assurance (OECA).
+In this capacity, I serve as a principal legal advisor to the Assistant Administrator for Enforcement and Compliance Assurance on all matters related to civil and administrative enforcement activities in the remediation/cleanup enforcement program.

 I have held numerous leadership positions at EPA, some using my law degree and some not.
-I started as a staff attorney and moved up the ladder.
-I served as Associate General Counsel for Civil Rights Law, my first position in the Senior Executive Service (SES).
-As a non-lawyer, I have been the Director of the Office of Cooperative Environmental Management, responsible for federal advisory committees, the Director of Human Resources, and the Director of the Office of Civil Rights, also all SES positions.
+I started my career at EPA as the National Hispanic Employment Program Manager in the Office of Civil Rights.
+I moved on to the Office of General Counsel as a staff attorney and moved up the ranks to serve as a supervisor and manager as an Assistant General Counsel.
+I later served as Associate General Counsel for Civil Rights Law, my first position in the Senior Executive Service (SES).
+As a non-lawyer, I have been the Director of the Office of Cooperative Environmental Management, responsible for federal advisory committees, the Director of Human Resources, and the Director of the Office of Civil Rights.

 Question: What message would you like to send young Latinos who are considering going to college?